MareboinaRavi/MareboinaRavi/README.md

-### Hi there, I'm Ravi - aka [Mareboina Ravi]👋
+## Hi there, I'm Ravi - aka [Mareboina Ravi]👋

 <p align="left"> <samp>Hi, My name is Ravi.
-I am a Computer Science B.Tech Graduate.
+I am a Computer Science (B.Tech) Graduate.
  I want to be at the bleeding edge of technology.
-    In my repos you'll find projects created using .js, .py
+ In my repos you'll find projects created using .js, .py and .java

-- 🔭 I’m currently Searching for Job as A Fresher !
+- 🔭 I’m currently Searching for Job as A Fresher!(2020 passout)
 - 🌱 I’m currently learning everything as much as I can.🤣
 - 👯 I’m looking to collaborate with other Github Members.
 - 🥅 2020 Goals: Get a Job / Become a Developer.
-- ⚡ Fun fact: Marvel Fan.
+- ⚡ Fun fact: Meme lover & Marvel Fan (Especially Iron man).
+- Quote:- If you want to become handsome then Give your hand to someone.
+- 📒 **Learning && Living**

-### Connect with me:
+### Wanna Connect with me(feel free to do it):

 <p align="center">
 <a href="https://www.linkedin.com/in/ravimareboina/"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white"/></a>